ndj-prive/symfony-vagrant/README.md

   - Add wordpress support

-Sorry for the windows users, if someone can test this on a windows machine and provide the correct text i will update the quickstart.
+Sorry for the windows users, if someone can test this on a windows machine and provide the correct text i will update the quick start.

 Original developed by: